bqsauce-ux/term-deposit-marketing/README.md

 | RidgeClassifier | 0.868625 | 0.131375 | 0.131375 | 0.362457 | -0.956824 | 0.464049 | 0.909740 |
 | RidgeClassifierCV | 0.868625 | 0.131375 | 0.131375 | 0.362457 | -0.956824 | 0.464049 | 0.909740 |

-According to the confusion matrix, XGBClassifier appears to have the highest ROC AUC score, so I used this to plot the feature importance.
+According to the metrics, XGBClassifier appears to have the highest ROC AUC score, so I used this to plot the feature importance.
+Even though GradientBoosting has a higher accuracy, the confusion matrix shows a high percentage for miss-classification.
+Therefore, XGBClassifer, with the accuracy level of 0.865375, is the most optimal machine learnign algorithm for predicting term subscription.

 I used KMeans for the elbow plot and determined the optimal number of clusters to be 3.
 I then plotted the histograms for the columns for each cluster.